r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.7.9 =
+*Release Date - 03 Mar, 2024*
+* Fix: 'error Notice: logged in username contains illegal characters forbidden on this CMS.
+* Fix: page-forum.php for the template iframe integration (not working on safary).
+Require to rebuild it or manually apply changes
+* Fix: WP user addition into phpBB, when the registration is a signup to a membership into front end pages
+* Fix: some WP-MS issues and add option that allow (multisite installations) to add phpBB users into WordPress, using all allowed default WP characters and not only alphanumeric
+* Fix: more fixes all around
+* All logs (and report bugs): https://www.axew3.com/w3/forums/viewtopic.php?t=1825

 = 2.7.8 =
 *Release Date - 18 Dec, 2023*